tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/1/Activities/01-Stu_Activate_Network/README.md

   The chain should be up and running after you start the second node.

-  **NOTE:**: If you receive the error - _Fatal: Error starting protocol stack: Access is denied._ - complete the following additional steps:
+  **NOTE**: If you receive the error - _Fatal: Error starting protocol stack: Access is denied._ - complete the following additional steps:
   * Add the flags `--allow-insecure-unlock` and `--ipcdisable`
   * Enter your password if prompted.
   * It may be difficult to see the password prompt (as seen in the image below), however you must still input the password and hit enter for the chain to begin mining.